thindil/steamsky/bin/doc/MODDING.md

   possible to buy or sell in bases, set it price to 0.
 * Optional attribute `reputation`: Minimal reputation in bases needed to buy that item from them.
 Default value is -100 (available in all bases).
 * Tag `data`: optional tag.
 Each tag is one value.
 For items used as food for example, it is the value of hunger reduced by one portion.
 For items used as drinks, it's the value of thirst reduced by one portion.
+For both types, the second value is the amount of morale gained for eat or drink the item.
   For ammunition, the first value is damage done by that ammunition, second is ammunition type (1 - normal, 2 - piercing, 3 - exploding).
 For working tools, it is the chance for the item to be damaged during work.
 For harpoon guns ammunition, it is how long (in combat turns) item will be stuck in the enemy ship.
 For weapons and armor pieces, the first value is the chance of the item being damaged during combat, second entry for weapons is damage done by weapon and for armor, it is the amount of damage reduced by this armor.
 Third entry for weapons is the number of skill used by this weapon (from *game.dat* file, entry *Skills*) and for armor is amount of levels of dodge skill which this armor reduces when worn.
 Forth entry for weapon is the amount of hands used (1 for one-handed, 2 for two-handed weapons).
 Fifth entry for weapon is damage type (1 - cutting damage, 2 - impaling damage, 3 - blunt damage).
 * Tag `description`: In game description of the item.
 Can have any value.
 The maximum length is 512 characters.